TheDinosour/Chris_BlueStampPortfolio/index.md

 ![OLED2](oled2.png)

 **Figure 4.
-My OLED is wired to a mini drive board which first boosts the suply voltage from the Raspberry PI from VCC to 12V5 volts based on the schematic(See schematic link 1 below), the driver is also responsible for regulating the logic levels of the I2C/SPI transparent OLED.
-A level conversion circuit makes sure an acceptable threshhold voltage is provided for a logic high or low during data transmission, Then limits the amount of current going from my RaspberryPI to my OLED, this is because LED's are so small that they don't have a resistor, so they easily get overheated and break when too much current is flowing through it.(Works Cited Below)**
+My OLED is wired to a mini drive board which first boosts the supply voltage from the Raspberry PI from VCC to 12V5 volts based on the schematic(See schematic link 1 below), the driver is also responsible for regulating the logic levels of the I2C/SPI transparent OLED.
+A level conversion circuit makes sure an acceptable threshold voltage is provided for a logic high or low during data transmission, Then limits the amount of current going from my RaspberryPI to my OLED, this is because LED's are so small that they don't have a resistor, so they easily get overheated and break when too much current is flowing through it.(Works Cited Below)**
 <!--https://www.waveshare.com/w/upload/0/03/1.51inch_OLED_Transparent_Driver_Board_Schematic.pdf-->

 # Challenges:
 I faced three challenges, the first one is I started off trying to use the luma library test code off github, but I got an error that said luma was not found.
 I fixed this error by using waveshare since that's my OLED’s brand and I connected my wires according to the website.
 My second challenge is I accidentally used the C library instead of the Python library where I was doing all my code through waveshare, which made me have to redownload all the files for my OLED.
 My third challenge was when I got my OLED to display, I had to rotate the screen in order to hide the wires that come out of my OLED.
-I did this by changing a line in my code called image1 = image1.rotate(270, expand = True) which rotated my display and resized the screen.
+I did this by changing a line in my code called image1 = image1.rotate(270, expand = True) which rotated my display and resize the screen.

 # Surprises/Unsolved Problems:
 I couldn't read my screen when I put it next to my eyes.
 I can solve this problem by using a hidden OLED to display onto a prism that reflects into my eyes.
 This will add distance between me and my screen, making it easier to see my screen.